gstoyano/target-dev.en/help/dev/implement/client-side/atjs/how-to-deployatjs/target-atjs-single-page-application.md

 ## Implementing Adobe Target Views

 Now that we have covered what Adobe Target Views are, we can leverage this concept in Target to empower marketers to run A/B and XT tests on SPAs via the VEC.
 This will require a one-time developer setup.
-Let’s go through the steps to set this up.
+Let's go through the steps to set this up.

 1. Install at.js 2.x.